Database: Database management system

 Connolly and Begg define database management system (DBMS) as a "software system that enables users to define, create, maintain and control access to the database."
-Examples of DBMS's include MySQL, MariaDB, PostgreSQL, Microsoft SQL Server, Oracle Database, and Microsoft Access.
+Examples of DBMS include MySQL, MariaDB, PostgreSQL, Microsoft SQL Server, Oracle Database, and Microsoft Access.

 The DBMS acronym is sometimes extended to indicate the underlying database model, with RDBMS for the relational, OODBMS for the object (oriented) and ORDBMS for the object–relational model.
 Other extensions can indicate some other characteristics, such as DDBMS for a distributed database management systems.

 The functionality provided by a DBMS can vary enormously.
 The core functionality is the storage, retrieval and update of data.
 Codd proposed the following functions and services a fully-fledged general purpose DBMS should provide: